Case of fire in a Furnished Apartment Rental

 The fire is a serious disaster that can spread to nearby buildings.
 Be careful!

-• 1 out of 4 fires are caused by electricity: do not overload a power line by connecting too many devices all at once.
+- 1 out of 4 fires are caused by electricity: do not overload a power line by connecting too many devices simultaneously.

-• 1 out of 6 fires is due to smoking accidents: do not smoke in bed, and do not empty an ashtray too quickly.
+- 1 out of 6 fires is due to smoking accidents: do not smoke in bed or empty an ashtray too quickly.

 What to do if a fire breaks out?